Parsyfall/traineeland/assignment_2/readme.md

 - Script itself ~~obviously isn't it?~~ (script.py)
 - Settings file (settings.json)

-These files are closely related, python file does the necessary operation based on settings and paths written on JSON file, which should look something like this:
+These files are closely related, python file does the necessary operation based on settings and paths written in JSON file, which should look something like this:
 ```
 {
 	"source": [